unknowtherwise67/Unified-Android-Tweaker/README.md

 - Minimum Linux Kernel: 3+ ; Recommended Linux Kernel: 4+
 - A brains with a little knowledges about softwares and experiences

+## KNOW ISSUES

+- On newest KernelSU manager (0.8.0+), module may failed to install due to KernelSU been reconstructed and use new spare image to store module.
+User may stop updating and stay on old manager version for now until new solution is found.

 ## Install

 1. Install in any installed root manager with module capablity